-A run-on and run-off control system plan must be prepared to document that the run-on and runoff control systems have been designed and implemented to meet the requirements.
+A run-on and run-off control system plan must be prepared to document that the run-on and run-off control systems have been designed and implemented to meet the requirements.
 Each plan must be supported by appropriate engineering calculations.
-For existing CCR landfills, the plan must be prepared no later than October 17, 2016 and placed in the facility's operating record in accordance with \$257.105(g)(3).
 The owner or operator of the CCR unit must obtain a written certification in accordance with \$257.81(c)(5) from a qualified professional engineer that the design meets the requirements of this section.
-The professional engineer certification is provided in Appendix A.
+The professional engineer certification is provided in Appendix A. For existing CCR landfills, the plan must be prepared no later than October 17, 2016 and placed in the facility's operating record in accordance with \$257.105(g)(3).
+In accordance with \$257.81(a)(4), the periodic plan must be prepared every five years.
+This periodic plan update contains no significant changes to the initial plan dated October 2016.